TMD20/PT-Muxer/README.md

 #### Required
   * python
   * mono
+#### Install
+* python3 -m pip install --user virtualenv
+* python3 -m venv env
+* source env/bin/activate

-python3 -m pip install --user virtualenv python3 -m venv env source env/bin/activate which python -> should be the virtualenv pip3 install-r requirements.txt deactivate -> Do this after installing the requirements
+* which python -> should be the virtualenv
+* pip3 install-r requirements.txt
+* deactivate -> Do this after installing the requirements

 ### Windows
+Note: Windows is not yet ready.
+However, I think the programs maybe 95 percent of the way ready for windows.
+You could possible make the modifications needed.
+Alternatively wait until I am able to do it myself
 #### Required
   * python
+#### Install
-py -m pip install --user virtualenv py -m venv env
+* py -m pip install --user virtualenv
+* py -m venv env
-.\env\Scripts\activate
+* .\env\Scripts\activate
-which python -> should be the virtualenv py -m pip install -r requirements.txt deactivate -> Do this after installing the requirements
+* which python -> should be the virtualenv
+* py -m pip install -r requirements.txt
+* deactivate -> Do this after installing the requirements

 ## General virtualenv Guide